 Stone Lined Cookware

 Stone coated cookware is made die-cast aluminum or stainless steel core covered with a thin layer of finely crushed stone on the inside of the pan.
 This cookware is generally lighter compared to pure stone cookware.
 The stone particles are mixed with a non-stick element to achieve the highest level of abrasion-resistance and durability, and to offer the benefits of cooking on natural hot stone.
 Stone coated pans are non-stick and enable you to cook with minimum fat.
-Cooking food in its natural juices help enhance the flavor of your meals.
+Cooking food in its natural juices helps enhance the flavor of your meals.

 Stoneline cookware is a line of non-stick cookware that uses a patented natural micro stone coating developed in Germany.
 The tiny stone particles make the cooking surface very hard and durable.
-Stone micro-coating is naturally nonstick.
+The stone micro-coating is naturally nonstick.
 This coating has a very high abrasion resistance and doesn’t flake or crack.
 The company claims their coating is 10 times stronger than other non-stick coatings.

 Stoneline cookware uses a magnetized stainless steel base and cast aluminum sides, which both absorb and disperse heat well to provide consistent cooking.
 High conductivity and heat holding capability of stone coated cookware help reduce the cooking time, making cooking process more energy efficient.